Dibeswar/Dibeswar/README.md

 - 👀 I’m interested in PHYSICS ,CODING,
 - 🌱 I’m currently learning PYTHON
 - 💞️ I’m looking to collaborate on ...
 WEB DEVLOPMENT
-- 📫 How to reach me ...@IG-Dibeswar.iitm
+- 📫 How to reach me ...@dibeswarbehera001@gmail.com
+- ig-Dibeswar.iitm
+- x-dibeswar_iitm
 - ⚡ Fun fact: ... you secretly like me i openly thank you

 <!---